rindojs/rindo/STYLE_GUIDE.md

 stnl-component
 ```

 Instead, use your own naming or brand.
-For example, [Navify](https://navifyframework.com/) components are all prefixed with `ion-`.
+For example, [Family](https://family-js.web.app/) components are all prefixed with `fml-`.
 ```
-ion-button
+fml-button
-ion-header
+fml-header
 ```

 #### Name